 Below is a brief overview of the litigation process in Queensland.
 The information is not intended to replace legal advice.
 If you have been served a claim and statement of claim, you should seek immediate advice from a qualified legal practitioner with experience in commercial litigation.

 There are various sources of law that litigants must observe when involved in a civil dispute that has commenced in the Queensland Courts.

-The QLD Courts are bound by the common law of the superior Courts of the State as well as the High Court of Australia.
-This means, where a superior Court makes a decision on a point of law, the lower courts must follow that decision.
+The QLD Courts are bound by the common law of the Superior Courts of the State and the High Court of Australia.
+This means that when a Superior Court decides on the point of law, the lower courts must follow that decision.
 This is known as a legal precedent.

-The Evidence Act 1977 (Qld) is another important price of legislation that sets out the rules of evidence relating to admissibility, witnesses and reproductions to name a few.
+The Evidence Act 1977 (Qld) is another critical piece of legislation that sets out the rules of evidence relating to admissibility, witnesses and reproductions, to name a few.

 Commencing Proceedings With The Claim and Statement of Claim